rpestana18/data-structure-exercises/README.md

 Package util: classes to be used to execute our list with a simple example of values in order to verify the functionality.
 GeneratePlayers returns a list of Players to be part of the list and Interface is just a class to show the list.

 The Main class execute our example.

+**Doubly Linked List**

+Almost the same of the linked list butwith the difference that each member of the list has the previous member reference.